-This is the service jetty for the power station, with CD 4.7m (2003) alongside.
-This jetty was refurbished in 2003 and is able to accommodate coastal tankers for the import of diesel oil for the gas-fired "A" power station.
-However, a special survey of the berth's water depths would be required before use by any vessel.
+This is the service jetty for the power station, which was refurbished in 2003 and was used to accommodate coastal tankers for the import of distillate for the gas-fired "A" power station.
+However, a special survey of the berth's water depths and fenders would be required before use by any vessel.